learn-co-curriculum/dsc-pipelines-v2-1/README.md

 pipe.score(X_test, y_test)
 ```

-A really good blogpost on the basic ideas of pipelines can be found [here](https://www.kdnuggets.com/2017/12/managing-machine-learning-workflows-scikit-learn-pipelines-part-1.html).
+A really good blog post on the basic ideas of pipelines can be found [here](https://www.kdnuggets.com/2017/12/managing-machine-learning-workflows-scikit-learn-pipelines-part-1.html).

 ## Integrating Grid Search in Pipelines

 Note that the above pipeline simply creates one pipeline for a training set, and evaluates on a test set.
 Is it possible to create a pipeline that performs grid search?
-And Cross-Validation?
+And cross-validation?
 Yes, it is!

-First, you define the pipeline same way as above.
+First, you define the pipeline in the same way as above.
 Next, you create a parameter grid.
 When this is all done, you use the function `GridSearchCV()`, which you've seen before, and specify the pipeline as the estimator and the parameter grid.
 You also have to define how many folds you'll use in your cross-validation.

 ```python
 # Create the pipeline